bagder/docs/curl-vs-httpie.md

   ](https://curl.haxx.se/docs/manpage.html#--resolve) and
   [--connect-to](https://curl.haxx.se/docs/manpage.html#--connect-to)
 - HTTP/2 support (for both HTTP:// and HTTPS:// URLs)
+- HTTP/3 support
+- Offers compression using gzip, brotli and zstd
+- Ships by default in macOS and Windows 10

 ## HTTPie "cURL-like tool for humans"

 - Written in Python and uses Requests
-- Only supports a single URL on the command line
+- Supports only a single URL on the command line!
 - Has JSON support
-- Colored output
+- Colored output (curl only does bold headers)
 - Assumes "name=value" for POSTS. "name:value" or just "data" is impossible to send as arguments and has to be sent to stdin (not to mention POSTing `Connection:` - which instead will be intepreted as remove that header